galczo5/mythical-angular/content/posts/change-detection-strategies.md

 For button in `Default` branch it'll execute only the hooks for components from `Default` subtree.
 Analogical for the `OnPush` strategy.

-This test proves that for refreshing the Angular views responsible is `NgZones` mechanism.
+This test proves one very important thing.
+`NgZone` is the mechanism responsible for triggering the change detection cycle.
 No matter if you use `Default` or `OnPush`, at the end value was rendered because `zone.js` reacted to click event.

 ### Fact 4.
 Only events from inside the app are triggering change detection